EventStore/documentation/docs/v6/event-sourcing/projections.md

     eventAppeared: EventAppeared);
 ```

-In addition to the checkpoint loading code, we'd need to persist the checkpoint for processed events.
+In addition to the checkpoint loading code, we need to persist the checkpoint for processed events.

 ```csharp
 Task EventSppeared(EventStoreCatchUpSubscription _, ResolvedEvent evt) {